actions/runner/docs/adrs/0549-composite-run-steps.md

 Similar to the above logic, the environment variables will flow from the parent node to its children node.
 More concretely, whatever workflow/action calls a composite action, that composite action has access to whatever environment variables its caller workflow/action has.
 Note that the composite action can append its own environment variables or overwrite its parent's environment variables.

+`::set-env::` will only scope to the composite action.

 ## Secrets

 We'll pass the secrets from the composite action's parents (ex: the workflow file) to the composite action.
 Secrets cannot be created in a composite action.